chrisakroyd/random-seedable/README.md

 ## Highlights

 - Avoids the state overflow problems that plague other javascript implemented random number generators.
-- Matches the output of original authored c/c++ implementations for all algorithms.
+- Matches the output of original authored C/C++ implementations for all algorithms.
 - Simple, common API to all generators.
 - Light footprint.
 - Browser support.
+- ES Style module.

 ## Install